mtambucho/pokeapp/README.md

 ### -equatable

-  Used for compare objects in dart without overriding the == operator
+  Used to compare objects in dart without overriding the == operator

 ### -http

-  Used for call the api
+  Used to call the api

 ### -shared_preferences